 - Customizable!
 Use your favorite cheese.
 Use leftover smoked turkey, deli turkey, or you can even add ham!
 It’s a great recipe for using what you already have on hand!

-As usual, I’m going to give you suggestions for substituting so you can make this recipe with whatever you have on hand.
+As usual, I’m going to give you suggestions for substituting so you can make turkey and cranberry sliders with whatever you have on hand.
 No extra trips to the grocery store today!

 - Hawaiian Rolls: Hawaiian rolls are sweet rolls and work great in this recipe.
 I also really like using homemade rolls, or baking and using frozen rolls from the grocery store.
 Rhodes rolls are my favorite.

 - Turkey: Deli turkey is the easiest.
-We also like using sliced turkey, especially leftover from Thanksgiving.
+We also like using sliced turkey, especially if we have it left over from Thanksgiving.

-- Cheese: Swiss is gives these rolls fantastic flavor.
+- Cheese: Swiss cheese gives these rolls fantastic flavor.
 Gouda, havarti, mozzarella (great melting cheese), and cheddar are all good options too.

 - Cranberry sauce: Jellied or whole.
 Homemade or canned.
 Use your favorite!